pejulian/simple-route53-ddns-cron/README.md

 ```

 This will startup `nodemon` and subsequently the `expressjs` server that will schedule the `cron` to run at the predefined timeslots.

+## Troubleshooting

+In FreeBSD, run `sockstat -4 -l` to view running ports.
+The default server port set for the expressjs server is `1337`.
+You should see this port listed in the output of that command.
+This indicates that the express server is running.